Faculty Course Information

 David A. Bernstein is an attorney with Buchalter's Portland office and a member of the litigation practice group.
 He defends companies and professionals in commercial, health care, products liability, and intellectual property litigation and disputes.
 Mr. Bernstein has extensive prior experience working closely with pharmaceutical and medical device companies, hospitals, medical professionals, and insurance companies both in and out of the courtroom to achieve optimal outcomes in each case, including highly public matters.
 He has also assisted clients with obtaining licensure through litigation and provided subsequent regulatory counsel in the medical marijuana and hemp industries.
 After law school, Mr. Bernstein served as law clerk for the Honorable Joseph R. Goodwin of the U.S. District Court for the Southern District of West Virginia.
 Before joining Buchalter, he spent seven years with a nationwide law firm based in Cleveland, Ohio.

 Benjamin Calleros is an attorney with Larkins Vacura Kayser where his practice areas include antitrust litigation, appeals, business and commercial litigation, environmental litigation, health care litigation, intellectual property advice & litigation, non-compete and non-solicitation agreements and public records law.
-He is admitted to practice in Arizona, Oregon, U.S. District Court Arizona and U.S. Court of Appeals, Ninth Circuit.
+He is admitted to practice in Arizona, Oregon, Washington, U.S. District Court Arizona, U.S. District Court Oregon, and U.S. Court of Appeals, Ninth Circuit.
 Mr. Calleros earned his B.A. degree from Arizona State University and J.D. degree, summa cum laude, from University of California, Irvine School of Law.

 Accreditation